Francesco-Pezzi/academic-projects/README.md

 - **[MANTIS – Mars Tug Mission Design](./mantis-mars-tug/MANTIS-project.pdf)** — Mission design for a space tug delivering satellites to Mars orbit.
 I led the Mars arrival mission analysis and release orbit design.

+- **[Estimation and Learning in Aerospace – Rover Dynamics](./estimation-learning-rover/report.pdf)** — Grey-box model to estimate the dynamics of a rover from measurement data, combining physics-based modeling with data-driven parameter identification.

+- **[Machine Learning – Conveyor Sorting & Spring-Mass Control](./machine-learning-course/report.pdf)** — Two independent exercises: a reinforcement learning agent for sorting packages on a conveyor belt, and a Bayesian optimization + neural network approach to control a coupled two-mass, two-spring system, driving the second mass to a target distance via induced oscillation.

 - **[Reverse Engineering of NASA LADEE Mission](./ladee-reverse-engineering/LADEE-RE.pdf)** — Subsystem-level reverse engineering and re-sizing of the LADEE mission, comparing results against actual mission values.

 - **[Attitude Control of a Small Satellite](./attitude-control-cubesat/SAD-project.pdf)** — Simulink model of satellite dynamics/kinematics with sensor and actuator noise; control law for detumbling, slew maneuvers, and pointing.